jeysal/gradle-graphviz-plugin/README.md

 /* Do not download a Graphviz executable.
 The plugin will try to find Graphviz on your PATH instead.
-Note that using a regular Graphviz may cause problems such as failing to write files in subdirectories of the outputDir */ vizSetup.enabled = false
+Note that using a regular Graphviz may cause problems such as failing to write files in subdirectories of the outputDir.
+For this reason and to preserve build portability, disabling this is not recommended. */ vizSetup.enabled = false

 graphviz {